daren3d/ad/README.md

 # ad
-An anomaly detection method inspired by Eubank's (1985) Diagnostics for smoothing splines.
+An anomaly detection and correction method inspired by Eubank's (1985) Diagnostics for smoothing splines.